The Belgian Comic Strip Center (BCSC): A Comic Tribute

 Where Comics meet Culture

-Growing up in a French Canadian family, I was surrounded by French comics.
-Yes, they were in book format, but they were not your standard Marvel or DC comics.
-I grew up with Tintin, Asterix, Les Schtroumpf (Smurfs) and Lucky Luke.
-Some of these managed to make their way to Saturday morning cartoons, but for the most part, they lay heavily read on the coffee table.
-Now that my kids are starting to be interested in books, and not just Clifford or Peppa Pig, I have started to think about how to introduce them to the same French culture that I was exposed to.
-Now, I am not saying there is anything wrong with reading/watching Marvel, because I did plenty of that growing up (ok, last week, but whose counting).
+Growing up in a French Canadian family, I was surrounded by Belgian and French comic strips.
+Condensed to book format, they focus on social, political, and historical situations.
+Compared to the superhero comics of Marvel and DC.
+I grew up with Tintin, Asterix, Les Schtroumpf (The Smurfs) and Lucky Luke.
+Many of this works where adapted to TV in the form of Saturday morning cartoons, but for the most part I often read them in there book form.
+I have a special place in my heart for this works.
+Now that my kids are starting to be interested in books, and not just Clifford or Peppa Pig, I have started to think about how to introduce them to the same french language French / Belgian culture that I was exposed to.
+And of course I enjoy the likes of Marvel and DC, I watched plenty of that growing up.
+(OK, last week, but whose counting).

-As a military family, moving around the globe and being so far away from French Canada means very little outside sources of culture.
-How do I teach my kids french culture?
+As a military family, moving around the globe and being so far away from French Canada means very little outside sources for french Canadian tradition.
+How do I teach my kids french Canadian culture?
 When ideas are lacking, text is always a great way to start.

-I was googling what to do in Brussels and I found several references to comic strips, their authors and sculptures.
-According to the Comic strip museum, “with 700 comic strip authors, Belgium has more comic strip artists per square kilometre than any other country in the world”.
+Well researching what to do in Brussels and I found several references to comic strips, their authors and sculptures.
+According to the Comic Strip Museum, “with 700 comic strip authors, Belgium has more comic strip artists per square kilometer than any other country in the world”.
 So logically, I had to visit the comic strip museum.
 I wasn’t sure what to expect, exactly; was this a comic book store or a library, or both, or neither?
 What I did find was both informative and entertaining for the whole family.
 Surprised?
 Keep reading.

 So we decided to be lazy bones after trucking around Brussels the whole day before, and we took the train from the Gare Central to Brux-Congress.
-While this meant I didn’t have to drag a toddler behind me while following the hubby with his GPS, this train lasted all of 5 minutes and cost 5euro for one direction.
+While this meant I didn’t have to drag a toddler behind me while navigating the street of brussels, this train lasted all of 5 minutes and cost 5 euro for one direction.
 If I could do it again, I would save the money and grab a coffee after the tour; it was a 10 minute walk back.
 Serious lazy bones this morning.

 When we walked up to the museum, we found this great entrance with statues of my favorite comic characters, and a few I had never heard of – not everything makes it across the pond, after all.